jnikita19/my-first-actions-/README.md

 ```

 - Every time you push code to the `main` branch, the pipeline will automatically trigger.
+- branch name can be changed according to the usage
 - No manual action is needed.

 ---